 To understand calcium hardness, know that water will seek balance on its own.
 In other words, if your fill water is "soft" (low calcium hardness), but wants to be higher, it will draw calcium from anywhere it can—namely, the plaster surface of your pool.
 Calcium being drawn from the plaster into solution is known as etching.
 Etching is permanent damage to your pool surface.
 Having an LSI reading below -0.3 indicates your water is likely to etch plaster because it is hungry for more calcium.

 Etching can be avoided by doing a proper startup and giving the water the level of calcium it needs.
 You can add calcium carbonate to the water, for example.

-Measure calcium hardness in your water source
+Measure calcium hardness in your tap water

 Here's a scenario that we have heard often:

 "Our plaster surface is etched all over the place.
 It's sharp and abrasive, and we don't know why.
 It has been getting worse over the years.
 We tested our fill water for everything including pH and calcium hardness.
 The calcium was 140ppm out of the faucet.
 But when we tested the calcium in our pool, it remains pretty constant around 250."